alibaba/EasyNLP/diffusion/DiffSynth/README.md

 4. Video Restoring
 5. 3D rendering

 Please refer to our [project page](https://anonymous456852.github.io/) to see examples synthesized by DiffSynth.
-The config template of each task is in `./config/`.
+The config template of each task is in `./config/`, and we may update these templates in future.

 ## Parameters